QualiSystems/devguide_source/_shells/getting-information-from-cloudshell.md

 #### Sandbox information

-The **_reservation_** property contains information about the sandbox reservation the command is running under. class ReservationContextDetails:
+The **_reservation_** property contains information about the sandbox in which the command is running:

 {% highlight python %}
 context.reservation.reservation_id